by Seema Sharma

 Your layout should be reflective of your company’s brand and instantly recognisable as coming from you.
 A strongly branded header and footer can help with the latter.
 It’s tempting to add a lot of text heavy technical content into individual emails if you work in marketing the life sciences, or related Biotech and Pharma fields, but incorporating several images is crucial to make your content appealing.

 Subscribers like to click on images and they help considerably as content teasers.
-Consider what these images might routinely be for your company, ( e.g product images, research data and graphs, cellular microscopy images, etc.,), what size they would look optimal at, and how many it would make sense to have in your initial template.
+Consider what these images might routinely be for your company, (e.g product images, research data and graphs, cellular microscopy images, etc.,), what size they would look optimal at, and how many it would make sense to have in your initial template.
 You can of course, produce several variations if you’ll have say one template for events, with a venue displayed, another for product offers and another for new content from your hub.
 Calls to action should be clearly visible as clickable buttons and include action words (join, view, download etc.,) to encourage readers to act and maximise click through rates.

-You’ll need HTML and text based templates.
-Its critical to view them in mobile formats, with this beginning to predominate over desktop views.
 The legal bit — your email must include your full registered company contact details and an unsubscribe option to comply with global data laws.

 Lead nurturing and cadence